MTViYouna/FCL-Proof-Mohammad-Tayyebi/README.md

 3. Node 5202 ──► Granted at 6.04s  ──► Transfer: 3.01s (90.14 Mbps)
 </code></pre>

-<p>FCL changes <strong>when workloads are admitted to the socket</strong>.
+<p>The GTL changes <strong>when the workload is admitted to the network socket</strong>, rather than simply increasing the physical network rate.
 Controlling admission concurrency isolates individual flows onto an unbuffered path, trading application queue time for loss-free network transmission.</p>

 <hr>